statsle/Karcher-Mean/README.md

 # Log-Euclidean
-Statistical Analysis of Karcher Means for Random Restricted PSD Matrices
+This repository contains the code for the paper *Statistical Analysis of Karcher Means for Random Restricted PSD Matrices*.

+## Usage

+Download AvgPSD.ipynb and run the code.